senseexcel/senseexcel/README.md

 • …allow for creation of data tables in Excel utilizing the familiar workflow of Qlik Sense.

-• …allow for a quick dowload of an existing Qlik Sense table object into Excel.
+• …allow for a quick download of existing Qlik Sense table objects into Excel.

 • …allow editing and reloading of the Qlik Sense application script from directly inside of Excel.